daronphang/coding_resources/flask/database.md

 seondaryjoin    Specifies the secondary join condition for many-to-many relationships.
 ```
 ## Database Operations:
 Best way to work with models is in Python shell.
-To exit shell in command, key in 'Ctrl + Z + enter'.
 ### Creating Tables:
 ```
 (venv) $ flask shell